 Raising money is another great way to get out of a financial bind.
 You can do this by getting a part-time or full-time job, taking on consulting gigs or freelance work, selling items on Craigslist or eBay, or a variety of other side hustles.
 Here are some unusual ways to raise money fast which may work for you.

 What Not to Do When You Need Money Quickly

 Even if you find yourself needing money quickly, you may find it is best to wait things out an extra week or two as opposed to taking a bad deal on quick money.
 Tax Refund Anticipation Loans are almost never a good deal and don’t get you your money much more quickly than you would get it on your own – and the downside is they cost a huge percentage of your return.
 Payday loans and title loans can also cost you a substantial amount of money in the long run and should only be used as a last resort – and only if you are 100% certain you will be able to repay the loan in full when it comes due.
 Otherwise you will only be delaying the inevitable, and at an extreme cost.

 Plan for Next Year’s Tax Refund

 Now is the time to plan for next year’s tax refund.
 If you find yourself eligible for a Traditional IRA, you can make contributions throughout the year.
 This has two major benefits: the first is preparing for your retirement.
 Investing for your future will help you sleep better at night, and help you make it through your golden years with less worry.
 The second benefit is that it reduces your taxable income, which will help you get a higher tax refund next year than you otherwise would have been eligible for.
-If you are looking for a good place to open an IRA or compare brokerages and IRA providers, then I recommend visiting the Mint.com IRA Center which offers a variety of options.
+Here are some good places to open an IRA where you can compare brokerages and IRA providers .